enricopisoni/FAIRMODE-compute_emissions_by_polygon/readme.md

 run directly in a python environent the 'main*.py' code, after having modified rows 12, 17 and 21  <br>
 These 3 rows allows to select the type of data format (asc vs gtiff) and the gridded data filenames.  <br>

+Relevant parameter in the script file is the measure unit conversio (put the "to kTons" factor)

 ## Input description

 (1)Put grids folder in $app_root/data/bottom_up_emissions/  <br>